-Welding Position 1G is the easiest pipe welding position as the pipe is in horizontal position.
-In 1G pipe welding position the pipe can be rotated against its horizontal axis (X-axis).
-The welder perform pipe welding from the top without changing his position while the pipe is slowly rotated manually or by equipments.
+Welding Position 1G is the easiest pipe welding position as the pipe is in a horizontal position.
+In a 1G pipe welding position, the pipe can be rotated against its horizontal axis (X-axis).
+The welder performs pipe welding from the top without changing his position while the pipe is slowly rotated manually or by equipment.
 Pipe Weld Position 1G is the most basic pipe welding.

 The image in Fig. 2 below explains all the pipe welding positions.

 Pipe Welding Positions 2G

-In pipe welding position 2G, the pipe will be in the vertical position (Pipe axis in Y direction) and weld axis in horizontal direction.
+In pipe welding position 2G, the pipe will be in the vertical position (Pipe axis in the Y direction) and weld axis in the horizontal direction.
 The welder performs the welding from the side by remaining stationary or moving around the pipe.
-The welding method is easy in case of 2G pipe welding position and most frequently welded by the back hand method.
+The welding method is easy in the case of a 2G pipe welding position and is most frequently welded by the backhand method.

 Welding Positions 5G